English Version | النسخة العربية

 Why Cannot You Save Yourself by Your Works?

-Because God is absolutely perfect and you are not.
-God is holy — meaning completely separated from all sin.
-And the standard for entry into His presence is absolute perfection — 100% with no deficiency.
-If you scored 99% — you are still failing.
-One single sin is enough to condemn you before the holy God.
+Because God is perfectly perfect, and you are not.
+God is holy — meaning wholly separate from all sin.
+And the standard for entering His presence is absolute perfection — 100% without any deficiency.
+If you scored 99% — you would still be failing.
+One sin is enough to condemn you before the holy God:

 "For whosoever shall keep the whole law, and yet offend in one point, he is guilty of all." — James 2:10

-Have you understood the gravity of this verse?
-Even if you kept all the commandments of God your whole life — and stumbled in one alone — in a single lie or a single act of envy or a single lustful thought — you are guilty of all.
-Not 99% passing — but 0% passing.
+Have you understood the seriousness of this verse?
+Even if you kept all the commandments of God your whole life — and stumbled in one only — in one lie, one envy, one lustful thought — you are guilty of the whole.
+Not 99% passing — 0% passing.
 Because one sin breaks the whole law.
-Like a large glass window — you do not need a hundred stones to break it — one small stone is enough to shatter it entirely.
-This means that all your attempts to save yourself by your works — however beautiful and sincere — are failed attempts from the start.
-Not because your works are bad — but because your works however good they are cannot erase a single sin you committed in the past.
-Good works do not erase the crime — the crime requires a price to be paid.
+Like a large glass window — it does not take a hundred stones to break it — one small stone is enough to shatter all of it.
+This means that all your attempts to save yourself by your works — however beautiful and sincere — are attempts that fail from the start.
+Not because your works are bad — but because your works, however good they are, cannot erase a single sin you committed in the past.
+A good deed does not erase the crime — the crime needs a price to be paid.

-All Religions Say Work — The King James Bible Alone Says Believe
+All Religions Say: Work — the Bible Alone Says: Believe

-This is the fundamental difference that separates the message of the King James Bible from every religion and every philosophy and every moral system in the history of humanity.
-All religions without exception tell man: do something to be saved.
-But the King James Bible alone says: salvation is accomplished — believe and receive it.
-Islam says: pray five times a day and fast Ramadan and make the pilgrimage to Mecca and give zakat and pronounce the shahada — and perhaps you will be saved if Allah (the god of Islam) wills.
-But there is no final guarantee and no definitive certainty — Islam itself does not offer its followers a firm assurance of eternal salvation.
-The Catholic Church says: believe and receive the seven sacraments and confess to the priest and obey the Pope and attend Mass — and perhaps you will be saved.
-The Orthodox Church says: believe and keep the ecclesiastical fasts and rituals and partake in the holy sacraments — and perhaps you will be saved.
-The Jehovah's Witnesses say: join the organisation and do hours of field service and attend all meetings — and perhaps you will be saved if you are one of the 144,000.
-Buddhism says: follow the noble eightfold path and meditate and eliminate desires — and perhaps you will reach nirvana after millions of cycles of life and death.
+This is the essential difference that separates the message of the Bible from every religion, every philosophy, and every moral system in human history.
+Every religion without exception tells man: do something to be saved.
+But the Bible alone says: salvation is accomplished — believe and receive it.
+Islam says: pray five times a day, fast Ramadan, make pilgrimage, pay alms, and proclaim the creed — and perhaps you will be saved if Allah wills.
+But there is no final assurance and no decisive certainty — Islam itself does not offer its followers a firm certainty of eternal salvation.
+The Catholic Church says: believe and receive the seven sacraments, confess to the priest, obey the Pope, and attend mass — and perhaps you will be saved.
+The Orthodox Church says: believe, and keep the fasts and church rites, and participate in the holy sacraments — and perhaps you will be saved.
+The Jehovah's Witnesses say: belong to the organisation, perform hours of field service, attend all meetings — and perhaps you will be saved, if you are among the 144,000.
+Buddhism says: follow the Noble Eightfold Path, meditate, and free yourself from desires — and perhaps you will reach nirvana after millions of cycles of life and death.
 Hinduism says: do good works to improve your karma in the next life.
-The Mormons say: follow the teachings of Joseph Smith and obey the church and pay tithes — and perhaps you will become a god someday.
-All of them — without exception — put a heavy burden on your shoulders and say to you: work and work and work — and maybe it will avail and maybe it will not.
-No certainty and no guarantee and no rest.
-But the King James Bible says something radically different.
+The Mormons say: follow the teachings of Joseph Smith, obey the church, pay tithes — and perhaps you will become a god one day.
+All of them — without exception — place a heavy burden on your shoulders and say: work and work and work — and perhaps it will suffice and perhaps not.
+No certainty, no guarantee, no rest.
+But the Bible says something radically different:

 "Believe on the Lord Jesus Christ, and thou shalt be saved." — Acts 16:31